 We're here to help you and your child navigate the admissions process from start to finish.

 We don’t believe the 7 plus exam should be a daunting prospect for your child.
-Our experienced tutors will develop the skills they need in a relaxed, enjoyable way.
+Our experienced 7 plus tutors will develop the skills they need in a relaxed, enjoyable way.

 The 7 Plus exam is part of a process of admissions for children to enter competitive Prep schools, often from a different Pre-Prep or state primary school.
 Children sit the exam in the January of Year 2.
-It is usually the first significant academic test a child takes.
+It is usually the first significant academic test a child takes, hence many consider hiring a 7 plus tutor.
 Although this seems early to sit formal exams, parents often choose this entry point hoping to avoid the stress of 11 Plus entry.
-The admissions process will also include a reference from the child’s current school and an interview with the Head.
+The admissions process will also include a reference from the child’s current school and usually an interview with the Head.

 The child’s academic performance in the exam is usually the deciding factor in determining whether they are offered a place, particularly for more academic schools.
-However, all schools are looking for children that they would like to teach, who will be happy and thrive in their school environment and who will make the most of the opportunities afforded to them at the school.
+However, all schools are looking for children that they would like to teach.
+They want children to be happy and thrive in their school environment, who will make the most of the opportunities afforded to them.

-Unlike the 11 Plus, where schools often use an external exam board to set their exams, Prep schools usually set their own 7 Plus exam.
+Unlike the 11 plus, where schools often use an external exam board, Prep schools usually set their own 7 Plus exam.
 The exam traditionally consists of a Mathematics Paper and an English paper, each of around 45 minutes.
 However, we are seeing more and more schools adding an element of Reasoning to their 7 Plus exams.
-This is intended to identify academic potential, rather than selecting children who have simply learned extra work.
+This is intended to identify academic potential, rather than selecting children who have simply rote learned extra work.
+7 Plus tutors usually cover all academic disciplines tested in the exam.

 7 Plus English papers tend to strongly focus on comprehension and creative writing.
 For this age group, comprehensions tend to require children to pick out relevant facts and answer questions in full sentences.
 Children need to be taught this technique and practice it.
-Pre-Preps may have started this work, but children at state primaries may need to learn this from scratch for their 7 Plus exam.
+Pre-Preps may have started this work, but children at state primaries often need to learn this from scratch for their 7 Plus exam.
+We have specialist 7 Plus tutors who can help.

-For the Creative Writing element of the 7 Plus exam, children are often asked to carry on a story that is given to them, or are shown a story prompt such as an image and asked to write a story based upon this.
+For the Creative Writing element of the 7 Plus exam, children are often shown a story prompt such as an image and asked to write a story based upon this.
 Marks are awarded for an appropriate and relevant story, with a beginning, middle and end, legible handwriting, and good use of age-appropriate grammar.
 Children are expected to write a story 1-2 pages long.

 Verbal Reasoning is, for the 7+, considered a test of ‘potential’.
 For this reason, parents often worry that they cannot help their children improve their Verbal Reasoning scores.
 This is absolutely not the case!
 Although your child may have a natural affinity for the subject, there are a finite number of types of Verbal Reasoning questions.
-It is easy to practice and improve on them all in an age appropriate way.
+It is easy to practice and improve on them all in an age appropriate way and a 7 Plus tutor can help.

 Verbal Reasoning tests a child’s understanding of the complexity and nuance of language.
 By far the best long-term preparation for Verbal Reasoning success is to create a daily reading habit with your child.
 Vocabulary acquisition is a slow process and cannot be crammed into a few months at the end of Year 2.

 Non-Verbal Reasoning is also considered a test of ‘potential’ and is connected to numeracy, testing children’s understanding of number patterns and spatial awareness.
-As with Verbal Reasoning, each child will have a natural affinity for this topic but can certainly improve and should practice all iterations of the test.
+As with Verbal Reasoning, each child will have a natural affinity for this topic but can certainly improve.
+Your child should practice all iterations of the test, with you or a 7 Plus tutor.

 Beyond formal practice questions, all the following will develop your child’s understanding of 3D shapes and number patterns: